matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ## High-level Source Code Compilers

-High-level source code compilers are original upstream compilers called by IR compilers as child processes to process their output.
+The high-level source code is processed by third-party compilers called, in IR or assembly output mode, by zkEVM IR compilers as child processes.
 We use two such compilers at the time of writing:

 - [solc](https://github.com/ethereum/solc-bin): the official Solidity compiler.
 For more info, see [its documentation](https://docs.soliditylang.org/en/latest/).
 - [vyper](https://github.com/vyperlang/vyper/releases): the official Vyper compiler.
 For more info, see [its documentation](https://docs.vyperlang.org/en/latest/index.html).

 ## IR Compilers

-Our toolchain includes LLVM front-ends that process the output of high-level source code compilers:
+Our toolchain includes LLVM front-ends, written in Rust and calling forked LLVM C++ code, which process the output of high-level source code compilers:

-- [zksolc](https://github.com/matter-labs/zksolc-bin); calling `solc` as a child process.
+- [zksolc](https://github.com/matter-labs/zksolc-bin): calls `solc` as a child process.
 For more info, see [its documentation](./solidity.md).
-- [zkvyper](https://github.com/matter-labs/zkvyper-bin); calling `vyper` as a child process.
+- [zkvyper](https://github.com/matter-labs/zkvyper-bin): calls `vyper` as a child process.
 For more info, see [its documentation](./vyper.md).

 These IR compilers perform the following steps:

-1. Receive the input, which is usually standard or combined JSON passed by the Hardhat plugin via the standard input.
+1. Receive the input, which is usually standard or combined JSON passed by the Hardhat plugin via standard input.
-2. Modify the input, save the relevant data, and pass the input down to the underlying high-level source code compiler - which is called as a child process.
+2. Modify the input, save the relevant data, and pass it to the corresponding high-level source code compiler, which is called as a child process.
-3. Receive the IRs and additional metadata from the underlying compiler and save the relevant data.
+3. Receive the IR and additional metadata from the corresponding compiler and save the relevant data.
-4. Compile the IRs into LLVM IR, resolving dependencies and adding the zkEVM extra data to the output.
+4. Compile the IR into LLVM IR, resolving dependencies and adding extra zkEVM data to the output.
+5. Optimize the LLVM IR using the industry-standard LLVM optimization framework.
-5. Provide the output matching the format of the input method the IR compiler is called with.
+6. Provide output matching the format of the input method the IR compiler is called with.

-Our IR compilers leverage I/O mechanisms that already exist in the high-level source code compilers.
-They may modify the input and output to some extent, and add data for features unique to zkEVM, and removing unsupported feature artifacts.
+Our IR compilers leverage I/O mechanisms which already exist in the high-level source code compilers.
+They may modify the input and output to some extent, and add data for features unique to zkEVM, and remove unsupported feature artifacts.

 ## Assembler